ImperialCollegeLondon/ReCoDE-home/docs/contribute.md

 #### Markdown

+Any other files should be authored in Markdown and placed into `docs/`.
 Your site is themed by [Mkdocs Material](https://squidfunk.github.io/mkdocs-material/).
 The [documentation](https://squidfunk.github.io/mkdocs-material/reference/) is
 excellent and should provide a good starting point for enchancing your Markdown.